Managing your finances in a house share

 If you’re going to be living with a friend or partner, you could open up a joint bank account.
 With an account like this, you’ll both be able to pay money in, withdraw cash and pay bills, so it’s vital that you trust this person, especially as setting up a joint account will create a financial link between you both.
 The two of you will be jointly liable for any borrowing (if you go overdrawn) on the account as well.

-If you’re looking for a joint account for both you and your housemate, why not consider the joint thinkmoney Personal Account?
+If you’re looking for a joint account for both you and your housemate, why not consider the joint thinkmoney Managed Current Account?
 The account comes with a monthly management fee of £24.50 and will help you keep on top of your joint finances.